 The FATF tests jurisdictions based on risks, deficiencies, or specific threats that they pose.
-When jurisdiction is examined, it would be for the following reasons:
+When a highk risk jurisdiction is examined, it would be for the following reasons:

 - The jurisdiction does not engage in a FATF-style regional body (FSRB) or does not facilitate timely publication of joint assessment data.

 - It is elected by a FATF or FSRB member.
 The selection is focused on particular dangers or threats of money laundering, terrorism funding, or proliferation financing that have been brought to the notice of ambassadors.